vladkinoman/just-my-notes/bookmarks-and-subscriptions/best-video-essayists-and-reviewers.md

 2: I have been loving the hell out of [History Buffs](https://www.youtube.com/channel/UCggHoXaj8BQHIiPmOxezeWA) and [The Cynical Historian](https://www.youtube.com/channel/UCN5mhhJYPcNUKBMZkR5Nfzg).
 They give these great breakdowns of historical films and how they differ from the actual facts.
 They usually also discuss why these changes were probably made for the sake of the story.

 1: **Lessons from the Screenplay** is probably my favorite YouTube channel right now, they're doing amazing analysis and discussions and I hope they really take off.
 The quality of the topics is stellar yet accessible.

+---

+Recommended sources from this [source](https://old.reddit.com/r/TrueFilm/comments/b3s25y/does_anyone_else_feel_as_though_we_are_becoming/?sort=top&limit=500):

+17: Here's some of what I consider the top tier stuff:

+**Lessons from a Screenplay**

+**Every Frame a Painting**

+Wisecrack

+NandovMovies

+*Like Stories of Old*

+Collative Learning

+Redlettermedia

+mikehill.design

+Just Write

+Middle Tier

+Rossatron

+Screened

+Oliver Harper

+Beyond Ghibli

+Aporia

+Douchebag Cinema

+Now You See it

+>Now You See it +-

+Redditor suggestions:

+**Lindsay Ellis**

+~~KaptainKristian~~

+CINEFIX

+Keep in mind, these are just my opinion and are also dependent on the entertainment I get from these essays as well as their "educational" content.

+Edit: added more suggestions

 ## Video game analysis